PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Even on a good day, a BattleMage was a odd sort of duck.
 Weeveston couldn't remember a Wizard who wasn't, in one way or another, but the four that his Uncle had brought along had seemed particularly humorless.
 Still, they did their job.
 The threat of their sinister magic kept the Free Companions civil.
 Really, thought Weeveston, mercenaries?
 Not a very good idea.
 How could one trust a mercenary?
 How could one trust anyone, for that matter, thought Weeveston.

 As he thought this, the leader of the Free Companions, a swarthy, long-haired man known as Laughlin turned in his saddle and looked at him.
 Weeveston found it disconcerting and gave the man a nervous little grin.
 Laughlin smiled broadly revealing several gold teeth.
 Then he turned forward again and laughed a booming laugh.
+His long black hair was bound with a red scarf -- the mark of the Free Companions -- he could see it shaking with laughter long after he could no longer hear the sound.

 Weeveston shivered.
+He did not like these *companions*.
+They showed no rank or discipline.
+They had no uniforms.
+All that was required of them was that they display some red piece of armor or apparel.
+Laughlin had boasted it was so they would be easier to find.
+That these crass braggarts were feared fighters?
+Weeveston was not a warlike man, but he could not understand it.
+These were men you could only trust while winning.
+His Uncle always won.
+But against Orcs?

 They column continued the northward march for a week and a half.
 When the River Swift was not lost in deep gorges and defiles, they traveled the road beside it.
-And it it's rapids and falls, Weeveston often though he could hear mocking laughter.
+And it its rapids and falls, Weeveston often though he could hear mocking laughter.

 When he had left Robrect the last time, he had really thought he had gotten out from under.
 But it seemed that the world did not work that way.
 No man couldn't change his station just because he wanted to.
 So Weeveston was being dragged to a reunion with his destiny already in progress.
 A damn damp destiny in dank castle at the center of a dull town.
 Weeveston blinked back a few tears as he thought about it.